-BEDTIME, the time for winding down after a long day and yet you find yourself tossing and turning or watching the time slowly click by, there is a method to sleeping through the night without having to rely on heavy medication.
-Natural sleep remedies have been around many generations.
-They are not miracle cures, some may take several weeks to make a noticeable difference.
-When deciding to take the herbal path, talk with your physician to make sure that its best for you.
+BEDTIME is the time for winding down after a long day, and yet you find yourself tossing and turning or watching the time slowly click by.
+There is a method to sleeping through the night without having to rely on heavy medication.
+Natural sleep remedies have been around for many generations.
+They are not miracle cures; some may take several weeks to make a noticeable difference.
+When deciding to take the herbal path, talk with your physician to make sure it’s best for you.

 Sleepy Tea Time – (for all ages)

-One old time cure for insomnia is milk.
+- One old-time cure for insomnia is milk.
 Drink a warm glass of milk.

-Eat light at night.
+- Eat light at night.

-Avoid alcohol, caffeine and tobacco before sleep.
+- Avoid alcohol, caffeine, and tobacco before sleeping.

 Your bedroom should be made as comfortable as possible.
-After all this is where you rejuvenate your entire being.
-Some suggestions to ensure the Sandman will be visiting you tonight....
+After all, this is where you rejuvenate your entire being.
+Some suggestions to ensure the Sandman will be visiting you tonight…

-Invest in good pillows, sheets and a firm, comfortable mattress.
+- Invest in good pillows, sheets, and a firm, comfortable mattress.

-Make bedtime as routine as possible.
+- Make bedtime as routine as possible.
 Do not oversleep in the morning.

-Make sure your room is quiet, dark and has a comfortable temperature neither too hot nor too cold.
+- Make sure your room is quiet, dark, and has a comfortable temperature, neither too hot nor too cold.

-Listen to poetry or soft music (Why not throw on some Mozart, and enhance your intelligence while you sleep.
-Did you know that Albert Einstein listened to Mozart...Its no coincidence that he was a genius!
+- Listen to poetry or soft music.
+Why not throw on some Mozart and enhance your intelligence while you sleep?
+Did you know that Albert Einstein listened to Mozart?
+Its no coincidence that he was a genius!

 - Your bedroom should only be used for sleep and sex.
-Don’t watch t.v, work, read or talk on the phone.
+Don’t watch TV, work, read, or talk on the phone.

 Bathe Your Insomnia Away